 The core concepts of the dictionary are metrics, dimensions, domains and domain members.
 All the concepts in the dictionary are public elements.
 In addition to the properties and language specific information of public elements, dictionary elements include two optional attributes that establish its currency period: the starting date of the period interval (model:fromDate attribute) and its end date (model:toDate attribute).
 If the "fromDate" attribute is not included, then the concept is assumed to be current for any period prior to the "toDate" attribute.
-If the "fromDate" attribute.
-If neither "fromDate" attribute is not included, then the concept is assumed to be current for any period after the "fromDate" attribute.
-If neither "fromDate" attribute.
-If neither "fromDate" attributes are included, then the concept is assumed to be current for any period of time.
+If the "toDate" attribute is not included, then the concept is assumed to be current for any period after the "fromDate" attribute.
+If neither "fromDate" nor "toDate" attributes are included, then the concept is assumed to be current for any period of time.
 The first versions of the dictionary won't include this attribute.
 As new versions are released and some concepts become obsolete and replaced by others, these attributes will be updated.
 These attributes don't have any impact on the reporting process itself; they are meant to make easier the management of the concepts of the dictionary.